kennytilton/flutter-mx-sandbox/README.md

-# Flutter/MX
+# Flutter/MX Sandbox

-Programming [Flutter](https://flutter.dev/?gclid=CjwKCAjwwdWVBhA4EiwAjcYJEEoxUuE14sd2MGLJW35qeuJynmTRjqpUL3SbIUhOiS4TihjyZ9iTVRoCJkoQAvD_BwE&gclsrc=aw.ds) with [ClojureDart](https://github.com/Tensegritics/ClojureDart) and [Matrix](https://github.com/kennytilton/matrix), a generic, fine-grained, transparent, reactive state manager.
+Examples of Flutter/MX, including ports of `samples` from the ClojureDart repo.

 ## Documentation
-Please see our [WIP Wiki](https://github.com/kennytilton/flutter-mx/wiki), or just ping @kennytilton on the #clojurians or #fluttercommunity Slacks and we can pair to get you rolling.
+Please see our [WIP Wiki](https://github.com/kennytilton/flutter-mx-sandbox/wiki), or just ping @kennytilton on the #clojurians or #fluttercommunity Slacks and we can pair to get you rolling.

 ## Quick Start